 Should I upgrade to Windows 10?
 Are you upgrading from XP or Vista?

-As we stated above, Windows 10 is a free upgrade for existing Windows 7 (SP1) and Windows 8.1 users.
-This offer doesn’t extend to XP or Vista and you can’t simply upgrade even if you're willing to pay.
+As we stated above, Windows 10 was a free upgrade for existing Windows 7 (SP1) and Windows 8.1 users prior to 29 July 2016.
+This offer didn't extend to XP or Vista and you can’t simply upgrade even if you're willing to pay.
 Updating requires a clean install.

 Whether you should buy an upgrade then is a trickier question in this instance.
 While the advantages of Windows 10 are clear, if you’re running specialist software on your XP or Vista machine, then the chances are it’s pretty old and might not be compatible with the latest OS.
 Then there’s the price to consider.
 You're able to buy Windows 10 from Microsoft's website, where the Home edition is £99.99 and the Professional edition is £189.99.
 Alternatively you can find it for cheaper via other resellers, such as Amazon, which is currently selling the Home edition for under £90 and the Pro edition for under £155.